LLNL/GRAPE/README.md

         --allNestedSubprojects  Automatically add all nested subprojects to your workspace.
         --sync=<bool>           Take extra steps to ensure the branch you're on is up to date with origin, either by pushing or pulling the remote tracking branch.
+                                This will also checkout the public branch in a headless state prior to offering to create a new branch (in repositories where the current branch does not exist).
                                 [default: .grapeconfig.post-checkout.syncWithOrigin]